uclaacm/hackschool-f18/session-3-frontend-dom/README.md

 [here](https://en.wikipedia.org/wiki/RGB_color_model#Numeric_representations) if
 you want feed your brain extra well today! 🧠

-So, for now, let's just under the assumption there are 255 different values for red.
+So, for now, let's just go under the assumption there are 255 different values for red.
 0 is no red, 255 is **_maximum_** red.
 The same goes for green and blue.
 So, to make pure red, you would have an RGB representation of: